cbmi-group/bionetwork_segmentation/README.md

 ### Evaluation
-To test the segmentation performance, you should first run **inference.py** to save the prediction of the model, then run **evaluation.py** to get the different metrics scores such as IOU, F1 and others.
+To test the segmentation performance, you should first run **inference.py** to save the prediction, then run **valuation.py** to get different metrics scores such as IOU, F1 and others.

 ### Results
-You can train the models to get the rusuls in our paper or directly download our pretraining models.
+You can retrain the models  or directly download our pretraining models to get the results in our paper.
 [PENet]()
 [U-Net]()
 [Deeplabv3+]()
 [UNetPlusPlus]()

-Use the trained model to do segmentation on test images.

 ![archtecture search](https://github.com/YaoruLuo/bionetwork_segmentation/blob/master/images/Picture2.png)

+##Contributing
+Code for this projects developped at CBMI Group (Computational Biology and Machine Intelligence Group).

+CBMI at National Laboratory of Pattern Recognition, INSTITUTE OF AUTOMATION, CHINESE ACADEMY OF SCIENCES

+Bug reports and pull requests are welcome on GitHub at https://github.com/cbmi-group/bionetwork_segmentation